SSTA

 All team nominations to be made on a prescribed

-nomination form created by the Association and such nomination form to be
+nomination form provided by the Association and such nomination form to

 a) The full name of each player.